Biswajit20035/PS-2025-S8-Biswajit/README.md

 ## Day 2
-Lets consider 2 parallel plates connected with a battery of "V" volts.After sometimes of battery connection  Let the plate connected with the cathode of battery has total charge +Q on its surface and the plate connected with the anode of battery has total charge -Q on its surface and the potential difference between on the plates are V1 and V2 respectively.
+Lets consider 2 parallel plates connected with a battery of "V" volts.After sometimes of battery connection  Let the plate connected with the cathode of battery has total charge +Q on its surface and the plate connected with the anode of battery has total charge -Q on its surface and the potential difference between on the plates are V1 and V2 respectively.\
 Relation between total charge(Q) and potential difference between two parallel plates (V= V1-V2) can be mathematicaaly expressed as

- $$ q \propto V $$
+ $$ Q \propto V $$
+ Here the proportionality constant is the capacitance of the parallel plates :

+  $$ Q = CV $$

 Gauss's theorem mathemticallly expressed as